datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 # Commentary [work in progress]

-- "in my opinion"
-- explain the structure
+- explain the structure of this commentary
 - one point/argument can come back several times, under different reads

 points of the story showing it does not make any sense: